lukaszkups/lukaszkups.net/contents/notes--list/list/2020-05-06-why-i-wont-buy-surface-book-3.md

 Long story short: I don't feel I need any upgrade.

 Like many other people, I wasn't aware that Microsoft has already prepared a next generation of Surface Book.
-Sincerely, I thought that new version will be relased a bit later (like next year or so).
+Sincerely, I thought that new version will be released a bit later (like next year or so).

 I was only hoping for one particular change - the hinge design